sfigg/commercialization-public/manufacture/desktop/boot-to-vhd--native-boot--add-a-virtual-hard-disk-to-the-boot-menu.md

     exit
     ```

 2. Add a boot entry to the device.
-You can add multiple VHD files using this method.
+You can add multiple VHDX files using this method.

     BIOS: